 You must be able to support yourself in order to have grounds for residence as a person with sufficient funds.

 It is a concrete assessment, based on your personal situation, whether you can be considered to have sufficient funds.
-If your funds correspond at least to the sum of the services that you – based on your age, marital status etc – would be able to receive according to the terms of the Active Social Policy Act (lov om aktiv socialpolitik), you will normally be considered to have sufficient funds.
+If your funds correspond to at least the sum of the services that you – based on your age, marital status etc – would be able to receive according to the terms of the Danish Active Social Policy Act (specifically self-support and repatriation benefits (selvforsørgelses- og hjemrejseydelse)), you will normally be considered to have sufficient funds.

 You must have enough funds to support yourself and your family during your entire stay in Denmark.
 In order to obtain a residence document you must document to SIRI that you can support yourself and any family for at least the first 12 months of your stay in Denmark.
 However, you must still be self-supporting after the 12 months.
 SIRI may, at a later date, ask you to submit proof that you still have sufficient funds.

 If you are supported financially by another person, such as a family member, your partner or the like, you can apply for a residence document as a person with sufficient funds.
 If this is the case, the person who supports you needs to document that he or she has sufficient funds to support him- or herself, support you, and support any child or other person that he or she is obliged to support.

 Since it is a condition for having residence as a person with sufficient funds that you are self-supporting and thus do not become a public burden, you cannot normally obtain or retain a residence document on these grounds if you receive public benefits such as cash assistance, start help or the like.
 If, on the other hand, you receive unemployment benefits from your unemployment-insurance fund (A-kasse), this will not prevent you from being considered as self-supporting.

 What rights do an EU residence document give me?